yoga instructor pay

 For those of you who feel called, the best way to learn more is to download the full brochure.

-Hear from those who have already completed training and are on the other side of experience– 68% report an increase in yoga-related revenue before they even graduate, and 100% feel clear on the next steps they need to take to get there.
+Hear from those who have already completed teacher training and are on the other side of experience– 68% report an increase in yoga-related revenue before they even graduate, and 100% feel clear on the next steps they need to take to get there.

 No matter what, BIG HUG to you during this time.
 DO NOT let a blinding thought or samskara hold you back from your bigger destiny as mine did for YEARS before I finally got help.
-Mine was “yoga teachers are poor.”
+Mine was “yoga instructors are poor.”
 But yours might be “I’m not good at tech stuff,” “I could never teach online,” “I’m not good at selling,” “It’s not safe for me to invest in myself,” or something else.

 Please recognize that these are just thoughts.
 They are NOT true, and they are NOT you.
 Yoga gives you the power to shift your focus, which is why I love weaving Tantric philosophy, chakra healing self-work AND business coaching together in this special program.

-Stay healthy, safe and radiant during this time.
+Stay healthy, safe and radiant.

 *https://www.indeed.com/career/yoga-instructor/salaries